-Well, in this case, the customer doesn’t understand the formula behind the final amount because he doesn’t see a clear list of costs.
-Also, most users like to have an idea of the final cost even before entering the checkout process.
-If this isn’t possible, you may lose more than a client since your reputation may be on the line as well.
+In this case, the customer doesn’t understand the formula behind the final amount because he doesn’t see a clear list of costs.
+Also, most users like to know the final cost even before entering the checkout process.
+If this isn’t possible, you may lose more than a client since your reputation may also be on the line.

-When establishing trust, transparency is one of the most important elements in the world of online shopping.
+When establishing trust, transparency is one of the most important elements in online shopping.
 Start with a clear pricing structure and continue with a detailed refund policy and accurate product descriptions.

 Customers will appreciate an online platform that keeps things clear, well-structured, and simple.

 Slow-loading pages, forms that don’t work as they should, error messages, and interface bugs create an unpleasant shopping experience.
 As it turns out, it’s enough to have slow-loading pages for users to start questioning your site’s health and your company’s reliability, according to this CDNetworks infographic.

 We live in the era of cyber-attacks and data breaches, so you can’t blame users for not trusting a site with errors.
 Luckily, these are easy to fix by hiring a professional to diagnose slow pages or interface errors.
 It may require a significant financial investment, but it will be worth it in the long term.

 In the end, all these issues are nothing more than common sense.
 However, an eCommerce site owner may overlook some of these aspects.
 So, before you get disenchanted with online commerce, do an in-depth analysis of your site.
 You may be surprised by the results!